 Meeting Students' Needs: Differentiation Tips for Teachers

-Yeah I know how that sounds but hear me out.
+Yeah, I know how that sounds but hear me out.

-A mentor teacher once told me, "Every teacher should be trained in special education, and every student should have an Individualized Education Plan (IEP)."
 This statement hit me hard because it's so obviously true—no two children learn alike.
-The variations in students' strengths, struggles, learning experiences, history, optimal learning times, preferred communication methods, social learning styles, and optimized environments are vast.
+The variations in students' strengths, struggles, learning experiences, history, optimal learning times, preferred communication methods, social learning styles, and optimized environments this list goes on and on...

 As a teacher, I understand the gut-wrenching fury you might feel reading that statement.
 We are underpaid, under-resourced, and expected to save the world as it is.

-Yet, the point here, and in much of my recent work, is to pose the question: Is there a better way we could approach instruction and organization to make our jobs easier and learning more effective?
+Is there a better way we could approach instruction and organization to make our jobs easier and learning more effective?

 About a month ago, I started collecting resources and researching neurodiversity in the general education classroom.
 I'm shocked at the neglect shown to teachers in preparing them for the diversity of the brain or the potential impact of large-scale trauma (such as COVID).

-Some argue that undergrad is for "basic" studies.
+Some argue that undergrad is for "general" studies.
 I counter with, "How useful is understanding the order of kingdom, phylum, class, order, genus, species in my everyday job?"
 It's not, unless I get into a debate with one of my kids about exoskeletons again.

 While some had the privilege of attending great teacher prep programs, many of us did not.